Location: YuHuan, Zheijang Province, China

 The Innovation Solution: PX Pressure Exchanger 220

-In their search for a SWRO solution that saves energy and money, the build team of East China Electric Power Design Institute Ministry (ECEPDI) and Beijing CNC specified Energy Recovery PX-220s for YuHuan based on the proven high efficiency and two-year trouble-free track record of the PX-220 installation at the Dalian Petrochemical Plant.
+To save energy and money, the East China Electric Power Design Institute Ministry (ECEPDI) and Beijing CNC specified Energy Recovery PX-220s for YuHuan based on its proven high efficiency and two-year trouble-free track record of the PX-220 installation at the Dalian Petrochemical Plant.
 The PX Pressure Exchanger® solution created for YuHuan features six trains processing 6,000 m3/day, each with six PX-220s, for a total of 36,000 m3/day.

 The Result: Significant Energy and Cost Savings Drive Rapid Adoption